 oFlo was started due not not finding what we wanted from a reusable pad - so we made our own!
-The whole point of reusables for us was to use a pad with organic fabric, taking away any pesticides from cotton production, and to be plastic free.
+The whole point of reusables for us was to use a pad with organic fabric, taking away any pesticides from cotton production, and to be a seriously low impact product on the environment.
 We were shocked to find out that one packet of sanitary pads contains the same amount of plastic then 4 carrier bags.
 So when looking to buy for ourselves, the plastic poppers or PUL fabrics used didn’t make any sense!
 Our pads are made with premium materials (even the thread is organic cotton!), shaped and designed for the contemporary woman.
 They are made with metal nickel free, rust proof poppers and have one wing longer than the other to reduce ‘bulk’ when wearing.
-All pads are made by our small team in Bristol.
+All pads are made by our small family team in Bristol.

 Our mission is to educate women on the risks of using disposables, as well as the damage they can cause to our environment.
 There is also an important part of empowerment to take control over your period rather than let the corporations convince you their products help you…they don’t.
 If you choose oFlo to try on your low waste journey - we are truly honoured we could help.